 This kind of freedom can have an enormously positive effect on your business and your personal life.
 It can also help a lot with keeping your stress under control.

-Some new sellers take their ability to work when they want to a little too far.
+Some new sellers take their ability to work when they want a little too far.
 Ecommerce customer service plays a huge role in securing repeat business.
 If you aren’t consistently shipping products and answering customer questions in a timely manner, then you can rapidly lose any business you had and your chances of getting more.

 With a brick-and-mortar business, increasing your selection and reaching out to new markets are major operations.
 There’s only so much you can do with creative shelving.
 Eventually, you need to look at opening a new location or launching a construction project to expand your store—which often isn’t an option.

-When you’re selling online, you can just rent an extra warehouse when your inventory outgrows your storage capacity.
+When you’re selling online, you can just rent extra warehouse space when your inventory outgrows your storage capacity.
 You can add a virtually limitless number of products to your website and marketplace accounts with minimum expense.

 You can also reach new demographics through clever use of keywords and a little market research.
 There’s much less need for rebranding and none for buying locations where your new target market shops.